ihack4falafel/ihack4falafel.github.io/_posts/2018-1-12-Creating-Custom-TCP-Bind-Shell-~-Linux-x86.md

 Closing Thoughts
 ----------------
 I most certainly picked up new skills writing this blog post and hope you did too!
 All of the above code is available on my github as shown in the link below.
-Feel free to contact me for questions using the comment section below or just tweet me [@ihack4falafel](https://twitter.com/ihack4falafel) .
+Feel free to contact me for questions via twitter [@ihack4falafel](https://twitter.com/ihack4falafel) .
 This post is one of many to come so stay tuned!

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: